Dental health is closely linked to overall health and, according to recent studies, we all need to do more to protect our teeth and gums.

 - Always eat something while you sip on the wine to help clear it from your teeth

-- Try having a glass of sparkling water nearby, which can help wash away stains
+- Moreover, try having a glass of sparkling water nearby, which can help wash away stains

 - Rinse your mouth out after you finish your glass

 5. Eat More Yogurt, Miso Soup and Kefir

 Keep Teeth White and Healthy: You’ve heard that probiotics can help ease digestion and improve the health of your gut, overall.
 However, recent studies have also found that these healthy bacteria may help improve oral health too.
 Similar to the way green tea and red wine work, probiotics may also help clear bad bacteria from the mouth.
 In fact, they’re so effective that they’re now showing up in dental care products like toothpaste and mouthwash.